Advertisement

 A Reconfigured Self

-Margo Jefferson takes fractured shards of memory and pieces them together imperfectly to to create what she calls “cultural memoir and confessional criticism.”
+Margo Jefferson takes fractured shards of memory and pieces them together imperfectly to create what she calls “cultural memoir and confessional criticism.”

 Constructing a Nervous System